Cheracpp/ChatnoJutsu/README.md

 ## Getting Started

-These instructions will help you get a copy of ChatNoJutsu running on your local machine for development and testing purposes.
+These instructions will help you get a copy of ChatNoJutsu running on your local machine.

 ### Prerequisites
-mvn

 - Java JDK 21
 - Maven
 - H2 Database (for development and testing purposes, can be run in-memory)